CKC-Technologies/tunl-embedded-payment-form/README.md

 This function just POST's this data back to the page we are already on (which is actually a php page as can be seen in the full example: [`src/client-side-example.php`](https://github.com/CKC-Technologies/tunl-embedded-payment-form/blob/main/src/client-side-example.php) and then simply returns the parsed JSON directly to the caller.

 The `start` function uses these results to update the `src` attribute on the iframe on our html and removes the `display: none` style from our modal.
-The user can now see the credit card form as shown in the image below.
+The User can now see the credit card form as shown in the image below.

 ![image](https://user-images.githubusercontent.com/2927894/228682312-9c5c8054-f9a5-4534-a90e-3251c8bbc5a0.png)